bcnmy/biconomy-client-sdk/examples/CREATE_AND_USE_A_BATCH_SESSION.md

     paymasterUrl,
     chainId,
   },
-  smartAccountAddress // Storage client, full Session or smartAccount address if using default storage true // if batching
+  "DEFAULT_STORE", // Storage client, full Session or smartAccount address if using default storage true // if batching
 );